LinusEkstrom/AddOn.Episerver.Settings/README.md

 ### Local Settings

-1. A local setting is basically the same as a global setting with that difference that you use the standard ContentType attribute instead of the SettingsContentType attribute.
+1. A local setting is basically the same as a global setting with the difference that you use the standard ContentType attribute instead of the SettingsContentType attribute.
 > You can use a [Resharper template](templates/SettingsTemplates.DotSettings)
 ```csharp
 [ContentType(GUID = "a5506171-c6b2-4a7a-9c44-bb870f695956")]